 - Active: API operating normally

-- Error: Service unavailable due to API internal error
+- Error: API is in an unavailable state due to an internal error

-Service Termination Button to terminate the service Table.
+Service termination Cancel service button Table.
 API status information and additional features

-On the API Details page, you can view detailed information of the selected resource and modify information if necessary.
+On the API Details page, you can view the detailed information of the selected resource and, if needed, edit the information.

 |---|---|